maind-supsi/maind-board/README.md

 # maind-board
-PCB board for the Arduino Nano family developed during the master program
+PCB board for the Arduino Nano family developed during the [MAInD - Master of Arts in Interaction Design](https://maind.supsi.ch/master-interaction-design/) at [SUPSI - University of Applied Sciences and Arts of Southern Switzerland](https://www.supsi.ch/home_en.html).

 ## MAIND board V0.2